perfectstrong/CPExternalizer/README.md

 ## extract options
 *  **-s, --src**                  File paths to exported CPM.js by Adobe Captivate.
 Can be multiple.
 *  **-d, --outdir**               Where to save output.
 Default is the current directory of cli.js
-*  **-p, --outprefix**            Prefix of each output.
-If not defined, it will be calculated automatically.
 *  **-c, --cpproj**               Flag for extracting CPProjInit.
 Default: **true**.
 *  **-x, --extracomp**            Flag for extracting ExtraComponents.
 Default: **false**.
 Currently _unstable_.
 Use with your own risk.
 ## soundfix options